Strengthening your DEI reporting strategy

 4. WACC reduction

 ESG-linked financing and credit rating sensitivity are now material.
-Moody’s and S&P embed physical and transition risk into credit ratings [3].
-The ECB has flagged that climate-exposed loan books face higher non-performing loan ratios under a disorderly transition [3].
+Moody’s and S&P embed physical and transition risk into credit rating methodologies [5].
+The ECB’s 2022 climate stress test found that climate-exposed loan books face higher loan losses under a disorderly transition [6].
 Demonstrating quantified climate risk management improves access to green bond markets and ESG-linked financing.

 5. Insurability

-Quantified climate risk data gives insurers the information they need to underwrite risk rather than decline coverage.
-In Southern Europe, flood and windstorm premiums have risen 20 to 50% since 2020 [4].
-For some assets, coverage is no longer available at any price.
+Quantified climate risk data gives insurers the information they need to underwrite risk rather than decline coverage, For some assets, coverage is no longer available at any price.
 Organisations with granular physical risk data are in a materially stronger negotiating position.

 6. M&A and valuation